-According to the Occupational Health and Safety Administration (OSHA) 2.3 million construction workers, or 65% of all construction workers, work on scaffolds frequently.
-Unfortunately, working on scaffolds is extremely dangerous work, and each year over 4,500 construction workers suffer personal injury scaffold accidents, and over fifty workers die each year.
+According to the Occupational Health and Safety Administration (OSHA), 2.3 million construction workers, or 65% of all construction workers, work on scaffolds as part of their jobs.
+Unfortunately, working on scaffolds is extremely dangerous work, and each year over 4,500 construction workers suffer personal injury scaffold accidents, and over sixty workers die each year.

 Falls are the most likely accidents to cause wrongful death in construction accidents in Massachusetts as well.
-According to the Massachusetts Coalition for Occupational Safety and Health, in 2007, nineteen workers died after falling, and most of the falls were from ladders, scaffolds, or girders.
+According to the Massachusetts Coalition for Occupational Safety and Health

 OSHA later cited Bostonian Masonry for eight violations of safety standards and announced the company faced $119,000 in fines.